Poniatowski Bridge: History

 The 506 m long steel bridge, consisting of eight spans, was designed by Stefan Szyller.
 Its construction, begun in 1904, was carried out by the K. Rudzki i S-ka company and supervised by engineers Mieczysław Marszewski and Wacław Paszkowski.
 Kazimierz Ołdakowski was another engineer who worked on the bridge, before he took over the directorship of Fabryka Broni.
 Despite being viewed by many as an extravagance (opponents of its construction included the then mayor of Warsaw and the writer Bolesław Prus), it was opened on January 6, 1914, by the Russian Governor General, Georgi Skalon, as Warsaw's third bridge; hence it was nicknamed "third bridge" (Polish: "trzeci most") by the city's residents, though its official name was Bridge of Our Most Gracious Ruler, Tsar Nicholas II (Warsaw then being part of the Russian Empire, following the 18th-century partitions of Poland).
 After Poland regained independence in 1918, the bridge was renamed after Prince Józef Poniatowski and acquired a new nickname — "Poniatoszczak" — which it retains to this day.

-The bridge suffered much during the World Wars.
+The bridge suffered a lot during the World Wars.
 During the First World War, in 1915, the retreating Russian army blew up four of the spans to slow down the pursuing Germans.
 The bridge was hastily rebuilt by the Germans—only to burn down in an accident soon afterwards.
 After the war, the structure was rebuilt by the new Polish government over the course of five years, from 1921 to 1926.
 During the May Coup the bridge was the meeting place of the President of Poland, Stanisław Wojciechowski, and the leader of the coup, Marshal of Poland Józef Piłsudski.
 During the Second World War the bridge was destroyed by German troops during the Warsaw Uprising, on 13 September 1944.
 That demolition was much more complete: all spans were toppled, and only the lower piers survived.